Read Full Report Asalaamu Alaikum!

 “I know you’re tired.”
 She began.

 “Uh, well, I just need to know one last thing.”

 “Yes?”
 What they possibly have not asked about yet?

 “What year did your father last visit?”

-I honestly couldn’t remember.
+That took me by surprise, because I honestly couldn’t remember.

 “I don’t remember.
 When?”

 “Look, I seriously don’t remember.
 I know it was back when I was still at the university.
 That’s all.”

 “What’s your point?”